sekika/paper/README.md

 This is a personal repository of [Katsutoshi Seki](http://www2.toyo.ac.jp/~seki_k/en/)'s scientific papers.
+You can download PDF files of my papers from here.
+Some papers are not available.

 ## Pulibcation list
 - [Researchmap](http://researchmap.jp/sekik/)